microsoft/live-share/docs/use/vscode.md

 ### Linux install steps

-In addition to the common steps above, Linux users will need to verify two more things.
+In addition to the common steps above, as a Linux user, you will need to run a command in the terminal when prompted to enable browser integrations and may need to install some missing libraries for certain distributions.

 #### Install Linux prerequisites

 Some distributions of Linux are missing needed libraries for Live Share.
 The following is a list of libraries that are missing from distributions in their vanilla installation.
-Your results may vary, so additional details can be found below.

 | Distribution | Missing libraries |
 |--------|-------------------|